zilliztech/zdoc/docs/tutorials/metrics-and-alerts/metrics-alerts-reference.md

 Project alerts focus on the operational aspects of your clusters, including notifications on the CU usage, QPS thresholds, latency issues, and request anomalies, ensuring you maintain optimal cluster performance.

+For each project alert target, the trigger condition includes a threshold value and a duration value that must be met for the alert to be triggered.
+The condition can be set to one of the following operators: >, >=, &lt;, &lt;=, =.
+The threshold value can be a numeric value, such as a number for metrics like query latency, query QPS, search QPS, CU Capacity, and CU Computation.
+The duration specifies how long the threshold must be exceeded, which is set to a minimum of 1 minute and a maximum of 30 minutes.

 ### Default alert targets{#default-alert-targets}

 Zilliz Cloud predefines common alert targets to ensure that critical issues are quickly identified and addressed with the appropriate actions.